rowanoulton/galileo-theme/README.md

 Landing somewhere between a scholarly publication and an adventurers notebook, the Galileo theme presents your words & photographs in a handsome, agreeable manner.

-It is well behaved on both mobile & desktop, and radically minimal in its footprint.
+It is well behaved on both mobile & desktop and radically minimal in its footprint.
 Charged and ready for deployment to Github Pages.

 ### In the wild